crema-lida/Dynamic-Simulation-of-CSTR/README.md

 ]
 ```

 We can define multiple reactions in one file, so that we can simulate a complex system composed of many simple power-law reactions.
-Take the van der Vusse reaction for example:
+Take the van de Vusse reaction for example:

 $$A\stackrel{k_1}{\longrightarrow} B \stackrel{k_2}{\longrightarrow} C$$

 $$2A\stackrel{k_3}{\longrightarrow} D$$

-The `.json` file for the van der Vusse reaction looks like this:
+The `.json` file for the van de Vusse reaction looks like this:

 ```
 [